input-output-hk/atala-prism/prism-kotlin-sdk/docs/src/docs/integration-tutorial/issuer-share-credential.md

 ```

 ## Get the connection
-Before sending the credential, you need to get the connection id required to communicate with Holder.
-There is an API that retrieves the connection given the token generated in a [previous section](issuer-first-steps.md):
+Before sending the credential, `connectionId` is required to communicate with **Holder**.
+There is an API that retrieves the connection given the token generated in a [previous section](../issuer-first-steps.md):

 ```kotlin
 // Issuer needs the connection id to send a message to Holder, which can be retrieved